gitlabhq/gitlabhq/doc/ci/environments.md

 - The environment's name with a link to its deployments.
 - The last deployment ID number and who performed it.
 - The job ID of the last deployment with its respective job name.
-- The commit information of the last deployment such as who committed, to what branch, and the Git SHA of the commit.
+- The commit information of the last deployment, such as who committed it, to what branch, and the Git SHA of the commit.
 - The exact time the last deployment was performed.
-- A button that takes you to the URL that you have defined under the `environment` keyword in `.gitlab-ci.yml`.
+- A button that takes you to the URL that you defined under the `environment` keyword in `.gitlab-ci.yml`.
 - A button that re-deploys the latest deployment, meaning it runs the job defined by the environment name for that specific commit.